edefimov/async-sockets/docs/source/socket_types.rst

 Socket types
 ============

-Async socket library provides two types of sockets - client and server.
+Async Socket Library provides two types of sockets - client and server.
 The client socket can be either persistent or non-persistent.
-The recommended way to create sockets of different types in source code is by using ``AsyncSocketFactory``:
+The recommended way of creating sockets of different types in source code is by using ``AsyncSocketFactory``:

 .. code-block:: php
    :linenos: